mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 - Has 5-6 Ritual Spells
 - Has 6-8 Ritual Monsters
 - Ritual focused archetypes
-- No Fusion/Synchro/Link cards
+- No any Xyz/Pendulum cards

 ### XyzPendulum Decks
 - Xyz/Pendulum focused archetypes
-- No Fusion/Synchro/Link cards
+- No any Fusion/Synchro cards
 - Can get cards from Boxes

 ------------------------------------